dainsaint/dainsaint.com/src/pages/now.md

 ---

 ### upcoming events
+* <time>june 2, 2024</time> we'll be [playtesting space opera](https://docs.google.com/forms/d/e/1FAIpQLScTWqGIiWkqIjhfG04-0h6yTVrQa_kQ-5YX58lQXMU7E_dx4A/viewform)! come through and help us make the best it can be. learn more about space opera [here](/space-opera).
 * <time>aug 1-4, 2024</time> i'll be at [gencon](https://gencon.com) this year, [let me know](/collab) if you'll be there and want to chat

 ### recent events